-1 Paul, an apostle of Christ Jesus through the will of God, and Timothy our brother, to the church of God which is at Corinth along with all the saints who are in all Achaia: 2 Grace to you and peace from God our Father and the Lord Jesus Christ.
+1 Paul, an apostle of Christ Jesus through the will of God, and Timothy our brother, to the church of God in Corinth, together with all the other saints living throughout Achaia: 2 Grace to you, and peace, from God our Father and the Lord Jesus Christ.

 The God of All Comfort

-3 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and the God of all comfort, 4 who comforts us in all our tribulation, so that we may be able to comfort those who are in any trouble with the same comfort with which we ourselves are comforted by God.
-5 For just as the sufferings of Christ overflow to us, so also our comfort through Christ overflows.
-6 But if we are afflicted, it is for your comfort and salvation; or if we are comforted, it is for your comfort, which is effective for the patient endurance of the same sufferings that we also suffer.
-7 And our hope for you is steadfast, because we know that just as you are partakers of our sufferings, so also you are partakers of our comfort.
+3 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and the God of all comfort, 4 who comforts us in all our tribulation, so that we may comfort those in any trouble with the same comfort with which we ourselves are comforted by God.
+5 For just as the sufferings of Christ overflow into our lives,1 so too does the comfort that comes to us through Christ.
+6 But if we are afflicted, it is for your comfort and salvation; or if we are comforted, it is for your comfort, which enables you patiently to endure the same sufferings that we also suffer.
+7 And our hope for you is steadfast, for we know that just as you share our sufferings, so too you share our comfort.

-8 For we do not want you to be unaware, brothers, of the affliction that befell us in Asia: that we were burdened beyond measure, above strength, so that we despaired of life itself.
-9 Indeed, we had the sentence of death within ourselves, so that we might not trust in ourselves, but in God who raises the dead; 10 who delivered us from so great a peril of death, and who will deliver us.
-Yes, on him we have set our hope that He will continue to deliver us, 11 as you also join together in prayer to help us, so that thanks may be given by many persons on our behalf for the favor granted to us through the prayers of the many.
+8 For we don’t want you to be unaware, brothers, of the affliction we experienced in Asia, how we were exceedingly burdened, far beyond our strength, so that we despaired of life itself.
+9 Indeed, we felt like men who were sentenced to die,2 so that we might not trust in ourselves, but in God who raises the dead, 10 who rescued us from so great a peril of death, and who will rescue us again.
+Yes, we have placed our hope in him, that he will keep on rescuing us, 11 as you too join in helping us through prayer to God on our behalf.
+And as a result of this, many will give thanks to God on our behalf for the favor granted to us through the prayers of the many.

-12 For this is our boast: the testimony of our conscience that with godly integrity1 and sincerity we conducted ourselves in the world, not with fleshly wisdom, but by the grace of God, and all the more towards you.
+12 For this is our boast: Our conscience bears witness3 that we have conducted ourselves in the world with the honesty4 and sincerity that come from God; not with fleshly wisdom, but by the grace of God, and all the more so towards you.
 13 For we are not writing you anything other than what you can read and understand.
-And I hope you will come to understand fully—14just as in part you already have understood us—that we are your boast, even as you also are ours, in the day of the Lord Jesus.
+And I hope you will fully understand— 14even as you already have understood us in part—that we are your boast, just as you also are ours, in the day of the Lord Jesus.

 Plans, Promises, Purposes